Holocaust Genocide and Contemporary Bioethics Program

 The 2019 Holocaust Genocide and Contemporary Bioethics (HGCB) program will pay homage to the past while discussing important ethical considerations for health professionals and communities today.
 How did our core ethical principles of justice, autonomy, beneficence, and non-maleficence grow out of the legacy of health professional involvement in the Holocaust?
 What is the role of health professionals in human rights law and the international laws of war that arose following World War II?
 And how should our ethical principles apply today in situations of mass casualties, inadequate facilities, documented human rights violations and scarce supplies?
 The 2019 HGCB program will address head-on the many ethical challenges faced by health professionals working during times of war and political conflict, including the ethical challenges faced by health professionals and the larger society in meeting the medical needs of refugees, asylum seekers and other displaced persons.

-Len Rubenstein, JD, from Johns Hopkins University, is a lawyer and the former Executive Director and President of Physicians for Human Rights, an organization that carries our forensic documentation of war crimes and advocates for the protection of health workers in war zones.
+Len Rubenstein, JD, from Johns Hopkins University, is the former Executive Director and President of Physicians for Human Rights, an organization that carries out forensic documentation of war crimes and advocates for the protection of health workers in war zones.
 Professor Rubenstein has broad knowledge about the origins of human rights laws and the laws of war that arose out of the experiences in WWII.

-April 30th Anschutz Medical Campus: evening presentation with Len Rubenstein and Zaher Sahloul.
+presentation at 6:00pm, with Len Rubenstein and Zaher Sahloul

-May 1st AMC Student Breakfast Discussion-8:00am with Len Rubenstein and Zaher Sahloul.
+May 1st CU Anschutz Student Breakfast Discussion-8:00am with Len Rubenstein and Zaher Sahloul at

 Support: There are several ways to get involved in our 2019 programming: